-Schedule of the Office's Proportionate Share of Total Pension Liability and Related Ratios
+Schedule of the Office's Proportionate Share of Total Pension Liability and Related Ratios June 30, 2019

-2019 Office's proportion of the Commonwealth's total pension liability 0.45159% Office's proportionate share of the Commonwealth's total pension liability \$ 110,591,530 Office's covered-employee payroll - Office's proportionate share of the Commonwealth's total pension liability as a percentage of the Office's covered-employee payroll Schedule is intended to show information for 10 years.
+2019 Office's proportion of the Commonwealth's total pension liability 0.45159% Office's proportionate share of the Commonwealth's total pension liability \$ 110,591,530 Office's covered-employee payroll Office's proportionate share of the Commonwealth's total pension liability as a percentage of the Office's covered-employee payroll

+Schedule is intended to show information for 10 years.
 Additional years will be displayed as they become available.
-The amounts presented have a measurement date of the previous fiscal year end.
-The Office has no practical way to determine the Office's covered-employee payroll for fiscal year ended on June 30, 2019.